SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 I care a lot about CI speed.
 If deploys take half an hour, the team only gets a handful of deploys in a day.

-I do not like microservices, but they make sense when:
+I'm not the biggest fan of microservices, but they can make sense when:

 - Different services need different runtimes